 Drone Technology (3220): This course is a hands-on introduction to drone technology in which students will learn the fundamentals of UAS (Unmanned Aircraft Systems) from the ground up.
-Students will learn about usage and deployment well as learn commercially components, as to fly deployed drone technology.
+Students will learn about system components, usage and deployment as well as learn to fly commercially deployed drone technology.
 Course material is geared towards students preparing to obtain a Remote Pilot Certificate under the FAA's Small UAS Rule (Part 107).
 This class is taught everyday for one semester and has a lab every other day. (.50 unit of credit).